-Study Regimens:
+Study

-Participants will be randomized to receive daily oral GSK1265744 (30 mg tablets) or daily oral placebo for 4 weeks, followed by a one-week washout, to assess safety and tolerability before they receive injections.
-After safety and tolerability assessments from the oral phase have been completed (if no concerns are identified), participants will enter the injection phase of the study and will receive two intra-muscular (IM) gluteal injections of 744LA (800 mg, administered as two 400 mg injections) or placebo (matching vehicle control) at three study visits performed at 12-week intervals.
+Participants will be randomized to receive daily oral GSK1265744 (30 mg tablets) or Regimens: daily oral placebo for 4 weeks, followed by a one-week washout, to assess safety and tolerability before they receive injections.
+After safety and tolerability assessments from the oral phase have been completed (if no concerns are identified), participants will enter the injection phase of the study.
+Cohort 1 will receive two intra-muscular (IM) gluteal injections of 744LA (800 mg, administered as two 400 mg injections) or placebo (matching vehicle control) at three study visits performed at 12-week intervals (Week 5, 17, and 29).
+Cohort 2 will receive a single IM gluteal injection of 744LA (600 mg or placebo) at five study visits, with the first two occurring 4 weeks apart (Weeks 5 and 9), and the remaining three at 8-week intervals (Weeks 17, 25, and 33).